haichuanzhang/docs.getcloudify.org/content/cli/deployments.md

 ### update

-Usage: `cfy deployments update simple-python-webserver-blueprint -p simple-python-webserver-blueprint/blueprint.yaml`
+Usage: `cfy deployments update [OPTIONS] DEPLOYMENT_ID`

-Update a specified deployment according to the specified blueprint.
+Update a specified deployment according to the specified blueprint

-#### Required flags

-*  `DEPLOYMENT_ID` -    The id of the deployment to update
+`DEPLOYMENT_ID` -       is the deployment's id to update.

-*  `-p, --blueprint-path=BLUEPRINT_PATH` -
-                        The path to the application's blueprint file.
-                        (default: blueprint.yaml)

 #### Optional flags